 - Up to one visitor per patient per day during regular visiting hours is allowed in Avera hospitals, surgery centers, emergency departments and clinics.
 Please check with the facility prior to visiting.
-Some exceptions will be made for extenuating circumstances.
 Exceptions may be made on a case-by-case basis.

 - We have developed a New Normal Toolkit with guidance on how to help protect yourself from COVID-19 at home, work, and social activities.

 - Continuing care is just as important now as in times before the COVID-19 pandemic.
 If you need to see a doctor for any reason, don’t hesitate to utilize virtual visits.

 - We’re resuming services that were on hold due to COVID-19.
 Learn more about updates to patient visits.